FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 The perfect healthy barbecue sauce is a balance of sweet, smoky, spicy, tangy, and just the right thickness.
 This low carb BBQ sauce is all of the above.
 It’s got the perfect balance of flavors, smoky undertones, and consistency.

 The liquid smoke really makes the biggest difference, so don’t skip that part.
 Even if you have to shop online to find it.

 And because you are the master of this keto BBQ sauce recipe, you can make it “just right” for whatever you are planning to use it with.
 While most people think it’s just right, if you need to you can make it thinner for a dipping sauce, or nice and thick to stick to grilling meats.

-Since BBQ sauce is a bit sweet, you’ll swap out the sugar and/or corn syrup used in traditional sauces and even the sucralose used in a store-bought keto BBQ sauce for erythritol (or your choice of another low carb sweetener).
+Since BBQ sauce is a bit sweet, you’ll swap out the sugar and/or corn syrup used in traditional sauces and even the sucralose used in a store-bought keto BBQ sauce for powdered monk fruit erythritol blend (or your choice of another low carb sweetener).
 Take a peek at this Low Carb Sweetener Guide for a full explanation of your options when making a low carb keto recipe.

 By the way, the wonderful thing about this particular sugar-free BBQ sauce is that it’s crazy easy to make!
 Mix all the ingredients in a saucepan, then let it simmer for twenty minutes.

 How To Store Sugar-Free Barbecue Sauce